 - If the client is multihomed, additional public IP addresses for the client can be learned.
 In particular, if the client tries to hide its physical location through a Virtual Private Network (VPN), and the VPN and local OS support routing over multiple interfaces (a "split-tunnel" VPN), WebRTC will discover not only the public address for the VPN, but also the ISP public address over which the VPN is running. - If the client is behind a Network Address Translator (NAT), the client's private IP addresses, often [RFC1918] addresses, can be learned. - 3.
-If the client is behind a proxy (a client-configured "classical application proxy", as defined in [RFC1919], Section 3), but direct access to the Internet is also supported, WebRTC's STUN checks will bypass the proxy and reveal the public IP address of the client.
+If the client is behind a proxy (a client-configured "classical application proxy", as defined in [RFC1919], Section 3), but direct access to the Internet is permitted, WebRTC's STUN checks will bypass the proxy and reveal the public IP address of the client.
+This concern also applies to the "enterprise TURN server" scenario described in [RFC7478], Section 2.3.5.1, if, as above, direct Internet access is permitted.
+However, when the term "proxy" is used in this document, it is always in reference to an [RFC1919] proxy server.